jiahaog/Revenant/README.md

 ```
 ## API

-*Todo*
+*TODO*

-The tests `/test/test.js`  are comprehensive and features good example usage of the various functions.
+The tests in `/test/test.js`  are comprehensive and features good example usage of the various functionalities.

 ## Test